Myki: Myki

-Passengers can purchase a rechargeable Myki card from the ticket office at a staffed railway station, Myki machines at railway stations and major bus and tram interchanges (full fare only), the PTV Hub at Southern Cross railway station, from a retailer (including most 7-Eleven outlets) displaying the Myki sign, online at ptv.vic.gov.au, or by phoning Public Transport Victoria.
-Cards cannot be bought onboard trams or buses.
-A full fare card costs $6, and a concession or child card costs $3.
+A Myki card can be purchased at ticket offices at railway stations, ticket machines at railway stations and major bus and tram interchanges (adult card only), the Transport Victoria Hub at Southern Cross railway station, retailers displaying the Myki sign (including most 7-Eleven outlets) and online.
+The card cannot be purchased onboard trains, trams or buses.
+The adult card costs $6, the concession card costs $3, and the youth card costs $5.

 After acquiring a Myki card, the passenger needs to add value onto the card, in a process called "topping up".
 The value stored on the card is called "Myki money".
 Top up is available at the same places as card purchase, or "auto top up" can be set up to recharge the card from a linked credit card or bank account automatically when the Myki money balance falls to a set threshold.
 Top up is also available using the PTV app with NFC.

-There are Myki cards for full fare, child, different kinds of concessions and Victorian seniors passengers.

 Myki cards were originally issued with a green front, featuring different designs showing a selection of playful symbols on the front, and with different city-related photographs on the back depending on the type of card.
 After a redesign in late 2014, the cards now have a predominantly grey/black design on the front, meaning it is no longer possible to visually distinguish between full fare and concession cards.

 In May 2025, premier Jacinta Allan announced that a youth Myki card would be introduced as of 1 January 2026, providing free travel on Victorian public transport to people aged under 18 years.
 The scheme is expected to replace the student pass for school students, which, as of 2025, cost $755 for a yearly pass.
 The ABC reported that over a period of four years, the scheme would cost the Victorian government $318 million.

-Myki Explorer

-A "Myki Explorer" pack is intended for use by interstate and overseas visitors (or users from outside metropolitan Melbourne).
-Full fare packs cost $16 and child, concession and seniors packs cost $8.
-The pack includes a Myki card pre-loaded with $10 (full fare) or $5 (concession), which is enough for one day's worth of travel in Zones 1 and 2.
-The pack also includes vouchers for discounts at major tourist attractions, instructions on how to use the card, and a protective wallet.
-Users can reclaim any unused balance on their card when they no longer need it, but not the $6 or $3 purchase price.
-The pack is sold at locations such as Melbourne Airport, hotel concierge desks, backpacker and bed & breakfast accommodation facilities, tourist information centres, Station Pier, Melbourne, Southern Cross station and other outlets.